 Relevant Interests: , gastrointestinal problems (digestive disorders), heartburn, peptic ulcer, colon cancer, Crohn's disease, inflammatory bowel disease, celiac disease, acid reflux (GERD), colitis

 All Interests: Colitis, Upper Endoscopy, Gastrointestinal Problems, Colon Cancer, Crohn's Disease, Pancreas ...
 (Read more)

-Dr. Adnan Din's area of specialization is surgery.
-Dr. Din has indicated that his clinical interests include surgical procedures.
-Patient reviews placed him at an average of 3.5 stars out of 5.
-He is an in-network provider for several insurance carriers, including Health Net ELECT POS, United Healthcare Plans, and United Healthcare Choice.
+Dr. Adnan Din is a medical specialist in surgery.
+In his practice, Dr. Din focuses on surgical procedures.
+His average patient rating is 3.5 stars out of 5.
+Dr. Din accepts Anthem, Blue Cross/Blue Shield, Medi-Cal, and more.
 He studied medicine at the University of California, Davis, School of Medicine.
-In addition to English, Dr. Din speaks Medical Spanish.
-His professional affiliations include Sutter Medical Network, Sutter Davis Hospital, and Sutter Medical Group (SMG).
-He welcomes new patients.
+Dr. Din is conversant in Medical Spanish.
+He is professionally affiliated with Sutter Medical Network, Sutter Davis Hospital, and Sutter Medical Group (SMG).
+His practice is open to new patients.

 Relevant Interests: , achalasia, anorectal problems, hemorrhoids